PSPDFKit/react-native/README.md

 5. Catalog app is now ready to launch.
 From `samples/Catalog` directory run `react-native run-android`.

-#### Running Native Catalog
+#### Running the Native Catalog

-Take a look at the [instructions to get started here](https://github.com/PSPDFKit/react-native/tree/master/samples/NativeCatalog/README.md)
+Take a look at the [instructions to get started here](https://github.com/PSPDFKit/react-native/tree/master/samples/NativeCatalog/README.md).

 #### Configuration